Too many PoE injectors? Here's how to find the right one

 802.3bt (PoE++)

-Offers up to 60 watts (Type 3) or 100 watts (Type 4) of power per port, suitable for high-power devices.
+Supports up to 60 watts (Type 3) or 100 watts (Type 4) of power, accommodating high-performance devices like video conferencing systems and high-density wireless access points.

 Bestseller